johnmcfarlane/papers/c++/error-handling.md

       return true;
     default:
       // worse; there is no fourth alternative so why imply that there is?

       // What if someone adds enumerator, color::blue?
-      // The compiler would not complain that there is no "case color::blue" assert(false);
+      // The compiler would not complain that there is no "case color::blue". assert(false);
   }
 }